ray155093/azure-docs.zh-tw/articles/remoteapp/remoteapp-perapp.md

 <properties
-   pageTitle="在 Azure RemoteApp 集合中發佈應用程式給個別使用者 (預覽) | Microsoft Azure" description="了解如何在 Azure RemoteApp 中發佈應用程式給個別使用者，而非以群組為單位來發佈。"
-   services="remoteapp-preview"
-   documentationCenter=""
-   authors="piotrci"
+   pageTitle="Publish applications to individual users in an Azure RemoteApp collection (Preview) | Microsoft Azure" description="Learn how you can publish apps to individual users, instead of depending on groups, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"